songw-zju/awesome-semantic-kitti/README.md

 # Awesome SemanticKitti
-A list of papers related to SemanticKITTI dataset that I have read
+A list of papers related to SemanticKITTI dataset that I have read.

 ## TO DO